4a50/reading-notes/jsStuff.md

 **NOTE** Never use ```document.write()``` &lt;-- it's an unsecure way display text.

-**Good Practice**: keep your CSS and JS in seperate practice.
+**Good Practice**: keep your CSS and JS in seperate folder is good practice.
 Keeps things nice and tidy!

 [<--BaCK](README.md)